Rajarshi1001/RandomStuff/jwt_token/README.md

 ## JSON WEB TOKENS
 ___

-This is a simple express app for demonstration of json web tokens.These tokens basically enables secure transmission o finformation between the client and server as Json object.The tokens are signed using secret or using a public/private key.These tokens contains information assciated with the authorised user and is sent back to the user by the server in the Headers section of the request.
+This is a simple express app for demonstration of `json web tokens`.These tokens basically enables secure transmission o finformation between the client and server as Json object.The tokens are signed using secret or using a public/private key.These tokens contains information assciated with the authorised user and is sent back to the user by the server in the Headers section of the request.

 This application has routes: